 Ultimately, what I like to call the fine art approach never worked for me.
 Having been trained as a programmer, I need to be able to break things down into simple problems that can be solved, and feeling things out never really appealed to me.

 Fortunately, I found a different approach.

-When studying at Concept Design Academy in Pasadena, California, I was taught exercises and approaches to drawing that simply made sense.
+When studying at Concept Design Academy in Pasadena, California, I took a technical drawing course where I was taught exercises and approaches to drawing that simply made sense.
 Everything was logical and clear, and each step served a purpose.

 Now, I'd like to share what I learned with you.
 I will not guarantee a first class education - my lessons are based on my interpretations of things I learned from my instructors (Peter Han, Kevin Chen, James Paick and John Park) and include my own insights as well as my own misinterpretations.
 I emphasize concepts that I find valuable, and skip over parts that I find distracting.

 Drawabox is lauded by many as the best free drawing course online today.
 There are definitely better ones out there if you're willing to pay for a professional instructor, but Drawabox gives you the opportunity to get your feet wet before investing your money.
 I also offer homework critiques through /r/ArtFundamentals on Reddit - one thing to keep in mind however is that many of my lessons (especially 1-7) have restrictions on the tools you may use if you intend to submit them for critique.
 You can see a more in-depth explanation as to why on my article on why I encourage the use of ink.
 That said, these lessons are also a great way to get used to tablet pc drawing, or drawing with other similar tools (like the new Apple iPad pro and apple pencil).
 I still insist that the best approach is to work in ink first, then transfer what you learn to digital media, but that is ultimately up to you.